 - fellow or member of the Chartered Association of Building Engineers (FCABE or MCABE)

 - member of the Chartered Institute of Architectural Technologists (formally British Institute of Architectural Technologists) (MCIAT)

 - architect registered with the Architects Registration Board (ARB).
 An architect must be registered with the Architects Registration Board, even if also a member of another institution, for example the Royal Institute of British Architects (RIBA), or

 - fellow or member of the Institution of Civil Engineers (FICE or MICE).

 The buildings insurance certificate will need a minimum of ten years.

 Acceptable Guarantee schemes are:

-If none of the above are available then we could still consider an application, provided the maximum LTV is no more than 33%, and the property is subject to a satisfactory building survey provided by the Society’s panel valuer.
+If none of the above are available then we could still consider a self build application, provided the maximum LTV is no more than 33%, and the property is subject to a satisfactory building survey provided by the Society’s panel valuer.